antimof/UxPlay/README.txt

 incorrectly-configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).
-Try "`uxplay -avdec`" to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it, or just uninstall the GStreamer VAAPI plugin. **
+Try "`uxplay -avdec`" to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it, or just uninstall the GStreamer vaapi plugin.**

 See [Usage](#usage) for more run-time options.